 Messrs.
 Ruhl and Bartolotta each received an initial discretionary contribution of \$50,000 and an initial performance contribution of \$100,000 to their individual Performance SERP accounts, which become vested after six years of service with the Bank.
 In addition, the executives are each eligible for annual performance contributions of \$50,000, provided certain pre-established financial goals are satisfied for the applicable performance period.
 The Board, in its sole discretion, may authorize additional contributions to the executives' Performance SERP accounts at any time.
 The annual performance contributions and any subsequent discretionary contributions vest upon the completion of two years of service with the Bank from the date the contribution is made.
 Notwithstanding the foregoing, the executives' Performance SERP accounts will become immediately fully vested upon the attainment of age 65 (or age 62 with ten years of service) or upon a change in control.
 The Performance SERP account balances for Messrs.
-Ruhl and Bartolotta become payable upon separation from service after attaining age 65 (or age 62 with ten years of service) and will be paid ratably over a five year period in cash.
+Ruhl and Bartolotta become payable upon separation from service after attaining age 65 (or age 62 with ten years of service) and will be paid in five equal annual installments.
 If the executive separates from service prior to attaining age 65 (or age 62 with ten years of service), other than for cause or voluntary resignation, the vested portions of the executive's Performance SERP account balance will be paid in a lump sum within 30 days of the executive's date of separation from service.
 In the event of a change in control, the executive will become fully vested in his Performance SERP account, which will be paid in a lump sum.
 In the event the executive is terminated for cause, the entire Performance SERP account balance will be forfeited.
-Mr. Bartolotta retired after attaining age 65 and will receive his Performance SERP account in installments over a five-year period.